creek-service/creek-json-schema/generator/README.md

 - intProp
 ```

-Properties for both the getters have been included in the above schema, and the integer property is marked as required
+Properties for both the getters have been included in the above schema.

+The integer property is marked as required, as primitive types can't be `null`.

-as the return value from the getter can not be null.
+The string property is not marked as required, as non-primitive types can be null.
+However, the schema intentionally does not allow the string property to be explicitly set to `null`.
+Instead, the JSON that omits the string property is valid.

+> ## NOTE
+> It is important to ensure properties with `null` values are excluded when serialising data to JSON.
+> Failure to do so may result in schema validation failure.

+It is recommended, but not required by the plugin, to use the `Optional` standard Java type for optional properties.

+Non-primitive properties can be marked required using [Jackson annotations](#jackson-annotations).

 ### Type mapping

 As you can see from the simple model example above, the generator automatically converts some standard Java types
 to their JSON schema counterparts.

-The generator will also leverage the [JSON Schema's `format` specifier][5] for
+The generator will also leverage the [JSON Schema's `format` specifier][5] to convert the types below:
-the some types and formats some others as multi-property objects:

 | Java type       | Schema Type                                                                                                                 |
 |-----------------|-----------------------------------------------------------------------------------------------------------------------------|